centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ### 10. Real-Time Dashboard

-In this section, we will build a real-time dashboard to visualize the streaming data and set it to refresh every 30 seconds.
+In this section, we will build a Real-Time Dashboard to visualize the streaming data and set it to refresh every 30 seconds.

 1. Change to the workspace.
 To do so click on the icon of your workspace on the left pane.
 In our example the workspace is named **LabUser01** Your workspace name will be different based on your user credentials.
 If you have been assigned a Workspace at the start of this lab, choose the workspace name that was provided to you.